microsoft/TypeScript-Handbook/pages/Classes.md

 var greeter = new Greeter("world");
 ```

-The syntax should look very familiar if you've used C# or Java before.
+The syntax should look familiar if you've used C# or Java before.
 We declare a new class `Greeter`.
-This class has three members, a property called `greeting`, a constructor, and a method `greet`.
+This class has three members: a property called `greeting`, a constructor, and a method `greet`.

 You'll notice that in the class when we refer to one of the members of the class we prepend `this.`.
 This denotes that it's a member access.